genomicsITER/sexQC-for-NGS-data/README.md

 <!-- ------------------ SECTION ------------------ -->
 ## Sex Inference as a Quality Control for NGS data ##

 The inference of the genetic sex of a sample from its sequence obtained in a Next Generation Sequencing (NGS) experiment is a mandatory quality control step for the discovery of errors in the metadata provided and to contribute to sample traceability.
-Here, we explain how to use the self-reported sex of an individual and two different bioinformatic approaches, `Somalier` and `Heuristic` based analysis, to infere the genetic sex of a sample and perform a quality control analysis.
+Here, we explain how to use the self-reported sex of an individual and two different bioinformatic approaches, `Somalier` and `Sexi-Heuristic` based analysis, to infere the genetic sex of a sample and perform a quality control analysis.

 ---